kelwyres/Bactabolize/README.md

 ### FBA spec file

-The `*_spec.json` file defines the type of FBA to perform, the media that it is performed on, and the default element sources.
-Here is an example:
+The `*_spec.json` file defines the media, atmosphere and default element sources FBA will use as a growth environment.
+Example:

 ```json
 {